91st (Argyllshire Highlanders) Regiment of Foot: The Victorian era

 The regiment regained its territorial designation being renamed the 91st (or Argyllshire) Regiment of Foot in November 1820.
 It embarked for the West Indies in June 1821 and was garrisoned in Jamaica before returning to England in 1831.
 Three companies were deployed to Saint Helena in November 1835 and with the exception of one detachment, then sailed on to South Africa in June 1839.
-The detachment that remained in Saint Helena was tasked with disinterring the body of the late Emperor Napoleon and taking it to Paris.
+The detachment that remained in Saint Helena was tasked with disinterring the body of the late Emperor Napoleon and transferring it with ceremony to the French contingent on the wharf.

 In April 1842 the regiment formed a reserve battalion.
 The 1st Battalion took part in various actions in the 7th Xhosa War during 1846 and left South Africa for home in January 1848.
 Meanwhile, the Reserve Battalion also took part in the 7th Xhosa War during 1846, then saw action against the Boers at the Battle of Boomplaats in August 1848 and went on to fight in the 8th Xhosa War during 1850.
 The Reserve Battalion left South Africa in July 1855 and continued life in the form of a series of depot companies until being formally disbanded in March 1857.

 The 1st Battalion embarked for Malta in December 1854 and for Greece in February 1855 before travelling on to the Ionian Islands in February 1857.
 It embarked for Alexandria in September 1858 and took the overground route to India to help suppress the Indian Rebellion.
 It was renamed the 91st (the Argyllshire Highlanders) Regiment of Foot in May 1864 and embarked for England in October 1868.
 Following the marriage between Princess Louise and John Campbell, Marquis of Lorne at St George's Chapel, Windsor Castle in March 1871, at which the regiment formed a guard of honour, the regiment was renamed the 91st (Princess Louise's Argyllshire Highlanders) Regiment of Foot in August 1872.
 It was then dispatched to South Africa in February 1879 for service in the Anglo-Zulu war and fought at the Battle of Gingindlovu in April 1879 before lifting the Siege of Eshowe later that month.

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 91st was linked with the 72nd Regiment, Duke of Albany's Own Highlanders, and assigned to district no. 58 at Stirling Castle.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 93rd (Sutherland Highlanders) Regiment of Foot to form the Argyll and Sutherland Highlanders.